whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 #### Protect Each Other

 * Standing up for one's self and others is the ultimate act of self-respect.
-The fact that so many people tolerate so much abuse indicates how little self-respect there is in unhealthy cultures.
+The fact that so many people tolerate so much abuse indicates how little self-respect there is in unhealthy nations.

 Awareness, integrity, bravery -- these are skills that can be practiced.